RolandChristensen/developer-journal/_posts/2024-08-20-git-and-github-source-control.md

-# Algorithm Testing Using Branches
+# Algorithm Comparison Testing Using Branches
 Using branches to try out different algorithms is a nice way to see the results and quickly switch between to alternatives to see which one is best.
 This is especially true of front end local A/B comparisons to compare styles.
 Switching quickly between branches is also a good way to demo differences to stakeholders.